-As with the other parts of California’s assessment system, the online reporting system is secure.
-Districts limit access to administrators and others already trained in protecting student privacy.
-Authorized users are legally bound to keep student information confidential and are permitted to view only results that are relevant to their work at a particular district or school.
+As with the other parts of California’s assessment system, CERS is secure.
+Districts limit access to administrators and other local educational agency staff already trained in protecting student privacy.
+Authorized users are required to keep student information confidential and are permitted to view only results that are relevant to their work at a particular district or school.

 School district staff who have authorized Test Operations Management System (TOMS) logon credentials can enter CERS through the CAASPP.org or ELPAC.org websites to access assessment results for administrator-assigned student groups.

 Depending on a user’s assigned level of access, CERS provides educators with information about student performance, including average scores for groups of students, by grade level, school, and district.

 The following resources provide additional information on the many features contained in CERS: